🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 What’s The Difference Between Delta 8 THC & Delta 9 THC?

-Delta 8 THC and delta 9 THC are very similar in their chemical makeup.
+Delta 8 THC and delta 9 THC are very similar in their chemical structure.
 The only difference between them on a molecular level is where the double bond occurs in the carbon chain.
 As their names suggest, the double bond is found on the eighth carbon bond in delta 8 THC and on the ninth carbon bond in delta 9 THC.

 Finally, these two compounds differ in their legality.
 Delta 9 THC is still illegal for recreational use in most states, while delta 8 THC is legal in nearly every state, even those where marijuana isn’t.